Archimedes' principle for Brownian liquid: Stationary distribution for reflected Brownian motion with drift

-It follows that $\FF\subset \overline \FF$ and $\overline \EE = \EE$ on $\FF$.
-Conversely, for $u\in b \overline \FF_c$, we have $\rho^{-2}u \in b \overline \FF_c$.
-Hence
+It follows that $\FF\subset\overline\FF$ and $\overline\EE= \EE$ on $\FF$.
+Conversely, for $u\in b \overline\FF_c$, we have $\rho^{-2}u \in b \overline\FF_c$.
+Hence,

-This implies that $u\in bW^{1,2}_c(D)\subset \FF$.
-In other words, $b\overline \FF_c \subset \FF$.
-We conclude that $(\overline \EE, \overline \FF)=(\EE, \FF)$.
-This completes the proof that $(Y, \P_x)$ is a reflecting Brownian motion with constant drift on $\overline D$.
-To emphasize that we have constructed reflecting Brownian motion with drift as in Definition \ref{D:2.1}, we switch to our original notation used in that definition, that is, processes $Y^*$ and $Y$ under measure $\P_x$ will be denoted $X^*$ and $X$, respectively.
+This implies that $u\in bW^{1,2}_c(D)\subset\FF$.
+In other words, $b\overline\FF_c \subset\FF$.
+We conclude that $(\overline\EE, \overline\FF)=(\EE, \FF)$.
+This completes the proof that $(Y, \PP_x)$ is a reflecting Brownian motion with constant drift on $\overline D$.
+To emphasize that we have constructed reflecting Brownian motion with drift as in Definition \ref{D:2.1}, we switch to our original notation used in that definition, that is, processes $Y^*$ and $Y$ under measure $\PP_x$ will be denoted $X^*$ and $X$, respectively.

 Next we establish uniqueness.
 Suppose that $\wt X$ is another reflecting Brownian motion with constant drift $\bv$ on $D$.
-By \cite[Lemma 1.3.2 and Theorem 1.3.1]{FOT} the transition semigroup of $\wt X$ should be the same as the transition semigroup of $X$.
-So as continuous processes, $\wt X$ and $X$ share the same law under the initial distribution $m$.
+By \cite{FOT}, Lemma 1.3.2 and Theorem~1.3.1, the transition semigroup of $\wt X$ should be the same as the transition semigroup of $X$.
+So as continuous processes, $\wt X$ and $X$ share the same law under the initial distribution~$m$.
 Since the subprocesses of $\wt X$ and $X$ killed upon leaving $D$ are Brownian motions in $D$ with constant drift $\bv$, it follows that $\wt X$ and $X$ have the same distribution for every starting point $x\in D$.

-(ii) Since $D_k$ has smooth boundary, the Martin-Kuramochi compactification of $D_k$ coincides with the Euclidean closure of $D_k$.
-So reflecting Brownian motion $\{Y^k, \P^{*, k}_x\}$ on $\overline D_k$ is a strong conservative Markov process with continuous sample paths.
-Each $Y^k$ admits a Skorokhod decomposition (cf. \cite{C2})
+(ii) Since $D_k$ has smooth boundary, the Martin--Kuramochi compactification of $D_k$ coincides with the Euclidean closure of $D_k$.
+So reflecting Brownian motion $\{Y^k, \PP^{*, k}_x\}$ on $\overline D_k$ is a strong conservative Markov process with continuous sample paths.
+Each $Y^k$ admits a Skorokhod decomposition (cf.~\cite{C2})

-where $B^k$ is Brownian motion on $\R^n$, $\bn_k (x)$ is the unit inward normal vector at $x\in \partial D_k$, and $L^k$ is the boundary local time for reflecting Brownian motion $Y^k$.
+where $B^k$ is Brownian motion on $\R^n$, $\bn_k (x)$ is the unit inward normal vector at $x\in\partial D_k$ and $L^k$ is the boundary local time for reflecting Brownian motion $Y^k$.
 As we saw in (i) above, each $X^k$ can be generated from reflecting Brownian motion $Y^{k}$ on $\overline D_k$ by the Girsanov transform